Utilizing 3D printers in the automotive industry

 3D printing simplified & sped up quality control, expanding the number pieces that can be tested quickly.

-A typical example of increasing the efficiency of processes are devices for quality control of output, in this case, components for engine placement in cars.
+A typical example of increasing the efficiency of processes are devices for quality control of output, in this case, components for motor placement in cars.
 The previous method of manual inspection was far from effective, as described by Mr. Rozmanitý: „You held the part in one hand, and a thread in the other, which you then tried to screw into the controlled thread.
-It was an awful job that made exit control more expensive."
+It made exit control more complex and less effective."

 With the arrival of 3D printing, the inspection department switched to pneumatic thread inspection, especially with the requirements to create many variants of part positioning jigs that firmly seat each component on the workbench and allow its quick inspection.
 Now normally on the second or third day with overnight printing. „Productivity is now on a completely different level from the former manual control method.
 Swapping products for a different production line is now just a matter of loosening four screws,” adds Luděk Rozmanitý and within a minute, proceeds to replace a 3D-made stand with another.